 4) Sensory / Science Mat.
 A sensory tray with loose parts and natural materials, small play toys and a book that accompanies the theme.
 For example,

 5) Reading corner.
-I believe this is one of the most important aspects of child’s room/ space area since this is where life long love for books begins.
-I placed a few pillow and covered them with a quilt and a couple of pillows for back support.
+I believe this is one of the most important aspects of a child’s room/ space area since this is where lifelong love for books begins.
+I placed a few pillows and covered them with a quilt and a couple of pillows for back support.
 Books are being replaced once a week.
 Here are my standard guidelines for books:

 board cover when possible (for babies and toddlers)